-The new Ceiling / New Outdoor models are possible to have address setting for twin / triple control or group control by automatic when main power supply is switched on.
+The new Ceiling / New Outdoor models are possible to have address setting for twin control by automatic when main power supply is switched on.

 (Manual address setting is also possible by using Dip switch on Indoor unit P.C. board.)
 However, this address setting is only possible when made proper wiring connection and also Indoor unit should be original virgin unit.